 VCU Life Sciences faculty members are drawn from departments across the university.
 Lists of participating faculty and academic affiliations are available on the VCU Life Sciences website for each program.

 VCU Life Sciences comprises the resources and interests not only of the Monroe Park Campus and the VCU Medical Center, but also the Virginia BioTechnology Research Park and the VCU Rice Rivers Center, a property of 342 acres overlooking the James River in Charles City County.
 The $27 million Eugene P. and Lois E. Trani Center for Life Sciences houses administrative offices, the Center for Environmental Studies, state-of-the-art laboratories and classrooms, and a climate-controlled greenhouse.
-The Center for the Study of Biological Complexity, including the Center for High Performance Computing at VCU, is housed in Grace E. Harris Hall.
+The Center for Biological Data Science and the High Performance Research Computing Core Facility are housed in Grace E. Harris Hall.